Congressional District # 07

 The MPCA conducted groundwater modeling in 2006 and 2007 to evaluate plume capture and discharge to the Long Prairie River and to verify that the city wells were still being protected by the onsite groundwater pump-and-treat remedy.
 The evaluation concluded that under existing conditions, the groundwater pump-and-treat system is protective of human health and the environment and is operating as intended, but that cleanup goals would not be attained for another 15-20 years.
 Therefore, in March 2007, the MPCA injected a mineral oil mixture into the groundwater to increase the biodegradation rate of the groundwater contaminants.
 This was done because the reduction of PCE levels had slowed down the natural attenuation rate.
 Monitoring since March 2007 has shown a decrease in PCE levels in the area.
 Since this pilot test was successful, MPCA injected identified hot spots within three additional areas in September 2008.
 Follow-up monitoring is ongoing to determine whether this is a successful remediation approach.

-Community InvolvementA public notice announcing the start of the first, second and third Five-Year Reviews were published in in a local newspaper respectively in 2001, 2006 and 2011.
-When the Five-Years were completed, a notice for each was announcd in newspaper ads respectively in 2002, 2007 and 2012.
+Community InvolvementA public notice announcing the start of the first, second and third five-year reviews were published in in a local newspaper respectively in 2001, 2006 and 2011.
+When the five-year reviews were completed, a notice for each was announcd in newspaper ads respectively in 2002, 2007 and 2012.
 No comments or concerns were received from the public regarding the Site.
 A copy of the completed reports were placed in the community information repository.

-An interview was conducted with Dan Speiker, the City of Long Prairie Public Works Director at the time of the November 2011 site inspection, for the third Five-Year Review.
+An interview was conducted with Dan Speiker, the City of Long Prairie Public Works Director at the time of the November 2011 site inspection, for the third five-year review.
 During the 2011 interview, the City indicated that there were no planned changes regarding groundwater use in the area of the Site.
-Interview discussion included progress since the second Five-Year Review, planned site activities, potential groundwater and soil vapor risks to nearby properties and the use of ICs.
+Interview discussion included progress since the second five-fear review, planned site activities, potential groundwater and soil vapor risks to nearby properties and the use of ICs.
 Notes from the 2011 interview and discussion with the City of Long Prairie and the review team members is included with the Site Inspection Checklist in Appendix B of the third Five-Year Review Report.

 ContactsRemedial Project Manager, U.S. EPA